neo-technology/front-end-sync/README.md

 # The Neo4j repository:
 export NEO4J_REPO=sherfert/neo4j.git
-# This is the first commit that gets moved from neo4j to the frontend.
+# This is the last commit that got already synchronized previously.
 # It must be a commit with frontend changes.
 # Be aware that, if this is e.g. a 4.0 commit, all commits from older neo4j branches (e.g. 3.5) will in the frontend appear to be made in merge commits.
 export NEO4J_COMMIT=994705a0f815705f41bed835dd50ff8be1dee149